 FIFTH PASS [FULL CIRCLE]

 See Second Pass.
 At this point, when the work is delivered, each participant will receive back the collage they, themselves, initiated, now transformed by contributions of the group.

 STAGE SIX [COMPLETION]

 Each participant will complete the piece they initiated, and thereafter be considered the Principal Author of that piece.
-Each Principal Author will send their completed collage to Berkeley for exhibition.
+Each Principal Author will deliver their completed collage to Berkeley for exhibition.

 Participation requires a modest, though not insignificant commitment.
 Please carefully consider the following, before committing: